stride3d/stride-docs/en/manual/graphics/low-level-api/draw-vertices.md

 var vertexBufferBinding = new VertexBufferBinding(vertexBuffer, layout, vertexCount);
 ```

 To draw the newly created vertex buffer, it has to be bound to the pipeline.
-The vertex layout and the @'SiliconStudio.Xenko.Graphics.PrimitiveType' to draw have to be included in the [pipeline state](pipeline-state.md) object.
+The vertex layout and the @'Xenko.Graphics.PrimitiveType' to draw have to be included in the [pipeline state](pipeline-state.md) object.
 The buffer itself can be set dynamically.

-Afterwards, the vertices are ready to be rendered using @'SiliconStudio.Xenko.Graphics.CommandList.Draw(System.Int32,System.Int32)'.
+Afterwards, the vertices are ready to be rendered using @'Xenko.Graphics.CommandList.Draw(System.Int32,System.Int32)'.

 **Code:** Binding and drawing vertex buffers